Community Legal Centres

 - cases closed: 51,220

-CLCs are located throughout Australia in urban, regional and remote locations.
+CLCs are located throughout Australia in metropolitan, regional, rural and remote locations.
 They are part of their communities and respond flexibly to the changing needs of those communities, offering creative, effective and targeted solutions to legal problems.
 CLCs also consult and involve their communities in their operations and management, always striving to make their services accessible and appropriate, to listen to their communities about their understanding of their needs and the solutions they want.
 It is the relationship with their community that distinguishes CLCs from other legal services.

 While providing legal services to individuals, CLCs also work beyond the individual.
 CLCs undertake community development, community legal education, capacity building and law and policy reform projects that are based on people’s needs, are preventative in outcome and strengthen and empower the community they serve.